 Miss Tanya (Marketing and Trainer)

-Originally from South Africa, I have been in the been in the United States for over 20 years now.
-I was awarded a Tennis Scholarship and graduated from Kennesaw State University with degrees in Psychology and Marketing.
-I have been with Winged Ambassadors for over two and a half years.
-I am what one may call an "animal junkie"!
-I just love animals, and one cat short of "crazy cat lady".
+Originally from South Africa, I have made Atlanta my home for almost 15 years.
+Kennesaw State University awarded me a Tennis Scholarship and graduated with degrees in both Psychology and Marketing.
+I am a Licensed Massage Therapist and USPTA Certified Tennis Teaching Professional.
+I have been with Winged Ambassadors for over three years and am what one may call an "animal junkie"!!!!
+I just love animals, and am one cat short of "crazy cat lady".

 Greg Shelton (Volunteer and Trainer)